emirmakarakas/Revit-PipeFlo-Workflow/docs/fitting_map_manual.md

 ### Steps to Set Up Your Map

 1. **Identify Your Revit Naming Convention**: Look at the fitting names in your Revit project.
 Find a consistent, unique part of the name for each type of fitting.
 This will be your keyword.
 2. **Get the Exact Pipe-Flo Name**: In Pipe-Flo, open the properties for the fittings on your `TEMPLATE_PIPE` and copy the exact `description` or name.
 3. **Create the Mapping**: Open `fitting_map.csv` and add a new row for each fitting type.
    * In the `keyword` column, put the unique string from the Revit name.
    * In the `pipeflo_name` column, put the exact name from Pipe-Flo.
+   * If you cant find a relevant pipeflo fitting for your revit fitting or if you think that a revit fitting has negligible loss and not worth taking it into account, simply dont add it to the mapping

 ### Example Scenario